adolfojmnz/chat-room-API/README.md

 <aside>
-    💡 If you do not have an existing database and user to use with these settings, follow the instructions bellow and create new ones.
+    💡 If you do not have an existing database and user to use with these settings, follow the instructions below and create new ones.
 </aside>
 <br>